SamuelSwartzberg/flashcardifying_text_temp/inf.md

 #### JS

-JavaScript is run by a JavaScript engine (e.g. V8, SpiderMonkey), which may differ by browser.
-The chrominum javascript engine is v8, d8 is the developer shell for v8
+JavaScript is run by a JavaScript engine (e.g. V8, SpiderMonkey), which may differ by browser.chromium|v8 firefox|spidermonkey d8 is the developer shell for v8

 ### document start/end indicators